 Your local student welfare organisation can offer a variety of services, from on campus health services to sports activities.
-We highly recommend to make use of their services - after all, they are there for your own well being.
+We highly recommend to make use of their services - after all they are there for you.

 When in Norway you should not miss the opportunity to experience other areas of our diverse country than where you study.
 Despite the geography and long distances, most places are accessible by public transport.
 Of course, if you prefer solitude and to find your own personal sanctuary, the wilderness is never far away.

-All students who plan to stay in Norway for more than three months will need a student residence permit.
-Visas are only issued for stays up to 90 days (e.g. for certain Summer School programmes).
+Most students who plan to stay in Norway for more than three months will need a student residence permit.
+Standard visitor visas are only issued for up to 90 days and will not cover stays beyond this period.

 Norway is a constitutional monarchy located in Northern Europe with borders to Sweden, Finland and Russia.
-Norway is one of the three Scandinavian countries in the Northern part of Europe.
-With a population of 4,6 million Norway is not among the most crowded places on the planet.
-But we very much enjoy the space and our diverse nature, and visitors are often astonished by Norwegians' active way of life.
-So don't get surprised if your Norwegian friends insist on going hiking, even if the weather maybe is more suitable for staying in the sofa.
+Norway is one of the three Scandinavian countries.
+With a population of just over 5 million people Norway is not among the most crowded places on the planet.
+We very much enjoy the space and our diverse nature, and visitors are often astonished by Norwegians' active way of life.
+So don't be surprised if your Norwegian friends insist on going hiking, even if the weather maybe is more suitable for staying indoors in your opinion.

 Norwegians have a reputation of being somewhat introvert and difficult to get to know.
 But this should just be perceived as a first impression misunderstanding.
 Norwegians are generally both welcoming and open-minded towards foreigners.
 If we don't take the first step, don't be afraid to approach us for a conversation.
-We have a direct way of communicating and often speak out our opinions.
+We have a direct way of communicating and often give our opinions straight.